-They’re especially common in Afro-Caribbean skin because of the natural curliness of the hairs, so help prevent them by exfoliating skin regularly with a face scrub and opt for an electric shaver or a single blade razor like Taylor of Old Bond Street’s Original Safety Razor, rather than one with multiple blades.
+They’re especially common in Afro-Caribbean skin because of the natural curliness of the hairs, so help prevent them by exfoliating skin regularly with a face scrub and opt for an electric shaver or a single blade razor like Taylor of Merkur’s Classic Safety Razor, rather than one with multiple blades.
 This stops you from shaving the skin too closely, preventing hairs becoming trapped below the skin’s surface and, by extension, ingrown hairs.

-Finally, round off your shave by applying a product like Anthony Logistics Ingrown Hair Treatment, which contains glycolic and salicylic acids to help dislodge dead cells and keep hair follicles fully functional.
+Finally, round off your shave by applying a product like Malin + Goetz’s Ingrown Hair Cream, which contains glycolic and salicylic acids to help dislodge dead cells and keep hair follicles fully functional.

-When Afro-Caribbean skin becomes dry, it has a tendency to look grey and ‘dusty’ so ensure it’s adequately hydrated with a rich body butter like The Body Shop’s Shea Body Butter or Palmer’s Cocoa Butter Formula For Men.
+When Afro-Caribbean skin becomes dry, it has a tendency to look grey and ashy, so ensure it’s adequately hydrated with a rich body butter like The Body Shop’s Shea Nourishing Body Butter or Palmer’s Cocoa Butter Formula For Men.

-If your face is dry, then look for facial moisturisers containing hyaluronic acid like Nuxe Men Moisturising Multi-Purpose Gel or Recipe For Men Facial Moisturiser as this particular ingredient helps attract and bind moisture to the skin.
+If your face is dry, look for facial moisturisers containing hyaluronic acid, as this particular ingredient helps attract and bind moisture to the skin.